-This is a premium, tour wedge—and Callway's most comprehensive wedge line-up.
-For the golfer looking for enhanced performance.
+This premium tour wedge is part of Callaway's most comprehensive wedge line-up.
+It’s for the golfer looking for enhanced performance.

 Not only does it have probably the coolest name on the market, but it’s a beautiful-looking club created by Callaway Chief Wedge Designer Roger Cleveland.
 This features the JAWS groove design, which delivers an extremely sharp edge radius.
 This means you’ll get more spin on your ball and a more precise shot.
 It also is the most comprehensive line of Callaway wedges.

 - Head shaping that’s easy to transition from irons to wedges